eurora-labs/eurora/memory-bank/decisionLog.md

 - Added proper TypeScript typing for variants
 - Exported component in the main UI package index.ts
 - Created documentation page in the docs app

+[2025-05-17 14:19:55] - Modified Context Chip component for platform-specific styling

+**Decision:** Updated the Context Chip component to use different background styles based on the platform.

+**Rationale:**
+- Linux desktop app requires a solid background due to platform-specific rendering differences
+- Non-Linux platforms can benefit from the modern backdrop blur effect
+- Maintaining consistent visual appearance across platforms while addressing platform-specific requirements

+**Implementation Details:**
+- Used CSS selectors to detect when the body has the "linux-app" class (Linux desktop app)
+- For Linux: Applied solid background-color: rgba(0, 0, 0, 0.2) without backdrop filter
+- For other platforms: Used transparent background with backdrop-filter: blur(6px)
+- Ensured backward compatibility with existing usage of the component